Article I: GENERAL PROVISIONS

 Section 2: Name.

-The Provisional Charter, the Absolute Charter and the Amendments to the Absolute Charter dated January 29, 1954, June 28, 1957, September 27, 1963, and September 25, 1964 identify the institution as Rosary Hill College.
+The Provisional Charter, the Absolute Charter and the Amendments to the Absolute Charter dated January 29, 1954, June 28, 1957, September 27, 1963, and September 25, 1964, identify the institution as Rosary Hill College.
 An amendment to the absolute Charter dated July 30, 1976, authorizes the change of the name of Rosary Hill College to Daemen College.
-Daemen College (hereinafter called “the Corporation: or “the College”) shall have its principal office at 4380 Main Street, in the Town of Amherst, County of Erie and State of New York with a postal address of Amherst, New York 14226-3592.
+In 2022, the New York State Education Department Board of Regents approved an amendment to Daemen’s charter to make the institution a university.
+Daemen University (hereinafter called “the Corporation: or “the University”) shall have its principal office at 4380 Main Street, in the Town of Amherst, County of Erie and State of New York with a postal address of Amherst, New York 14226-3592

 Section 3: Purpose.

 The Corporation was formed as a not-for-profit organized and operated exclusively for educational purposes.
 Notwithstanding any other provision of these By-Laws, the Corporation shall not carry on any activities prohibited (a) by a corporation exempt from Federal income tax under section 501(a) of the Code as an organization described in Section 501(c)(3) of the Code, or (b) by a corporation, contributions to which are deductible under Section 170(a) of the Code as being to an organization referred to in Section 170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law).